Student Accommodation Costs UK 2026/27

 Live further from the city centre

-Opt for a standard room over en-suite
+Choose standard over en-suite

-Private shared houses are almost always cheaper than halls or PBSA once you factor in the longer contract lengths those charge for.
-Most students save £50–£150/month by moving to a private let.
+Private shared houses are almost always cheaper than halls or PBSA, especially once you account for the longer contract lengths those charge for.
+Most students save £50 to £150 per month.

 Increase your household size